• Skip to main content

 • The Secret to the Best Carrot Soup

-You know how all summer I just go on and on and on about fresh veggies?
-Well, now that it’s October, I’m going to go on and on and on about pureed veggies.
-Sorry.
+You know how all summer we just go on and on and on about fresh veggies?
+Well, now that it’s October, we’re going to go on and on and on about pureed veggies.
 It happens.
 Every year.
+Sorry?

 The Secret to the Best Carrot Soup